PRECISION INSIGHTS

 Step 2: Source Selection

-Submit your proposed source list within 2 days.
+Submit your source list within 2 days.
 Each source must:

 Have direct knowledge of the topic